codelibs/fess-docs/en/index.rst

    Document Search

-|Fess| is Elasticsearch/OpenSearch-based search server,
+|Fess| is OpenSearch/Elasticsearch based search server,
-but knowledge/experience about Elasticsearch/OpenSearch is NOT needed because of All-in-One Enterprise Search Server. |Fess| provides Administration GUI to configure the system on your browser. |Fess| also contains a crawler, which can crawl documents on Web/File System/DB and support many file formats,
+but knowledge/experience about OpenSearch/Elasticsearch is NOT needed because of All-in-One Enterprise Search Server. |Fess| provides Administration GUI to configure the system on your browser. |Fess| also contains a crawler, which can crawl documents on Web/File System/DB and support many file formats,